docksal/docksal/docs/content/fin/fin.md

-Complex management commands have their own help sections, e.g. `fin help db`
+Complex management commands have their own help sections, e.g., `fin help db`

 For a complete list of `fin help` topics see [fin-help](/fin/fin-help/)